Skip to main content Skip to footer site map

 Workers' Compensation Insurance

-Workers' compensation insurance is a safety net that provides financial support to people unable to work due to a workplace injury or illness.
-Subject to some exceptions, workers comp insurance is generally required for all employers, regardless of size.
+Workers' compensation insurance is a safety net that provides financial support to employees who become injured or ill as a direct result of their job.
+Subject to some exceptions, workers’ compensation insurance is generally required for all employers, regardless of size.

 Unemployment Insurance

-Qualified full-time and part-time workers receive financial protections in the form of income for a limited period of time when they are let go due to mergers, layoffs, or termination without substantial proof of cause.
+Through unemployment insurance, qualified full-time and part-time workers receive financial protection in the form of income for a limited period of time when they are let go due to mergers, layoffs, or termination without substantial proof of cause.
+Employers contribute to unemployment insurance through federal and state payroll taxes.

-When should a small business offer health benefits?
-The answer varies for each business, but health benefits should be provided by every employer, no matter the size, who wants to attract reliable workers and who cares about the overall health and well-being of their employees.
-Fortunately, there are several affordable health benefit options available to small employers that can help you keep your employees happy, healthy, and productive.
+So, when should a small business offer health benefits?
+The answer varies for each business, but health benefits should be provided by every employer, no matter the size, who wants to attract top, dedicated talent and cares about their employees' overall health and well-being.
+Fortunately, several affordable health benefit options are available to small employers that can help you keep your employees happy, healthy, and productive.

 Why Is It Important for Small Businesses To Offer Employee Benefits?